GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-29 02:38:09 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-29 02:52:18 IST

 Current Weather in Coimbatore:
-Temperature: 23.91 °C
+Temperature: 24.88 °C
-Condition: overcast clouds
+Condition: mist